ergoplatform/ergodocs/docs/dev/stack/basics.md

 === "Python"

     ```
-      # Import `ergpy`
         from jpype import java
         from ergpy import helper_functions, appkit

         ergo = appkit.ErgoAppKit(node_url=node_url)
         ergo_address = helper_functions.get_wallet_address(ergo=ergo, amount=1, wallet_mnemonic=mnemonic)[0]

         # Proper exit()
         helper_functions.exit()
     ```

 Having the string representation of the address for your mnemonic, you can already receive payments.

 ## Sending payments

 If you created an address like described above and sent some ERG to it, you can send payments from this address.

 Sending payments on Ergo is always done within a transaction.
 Ergo follows Bitcoin's model: A transaction is a set of input boxes and output boxes.
 The input boxes are spent within a transaction, and output boxes are created.
 For a transaction to be valid, it must be signed with the private key of the address of the input boxes.

 So sending payments needs the following steps to be done:

 - Search for unspent boxes covering the amount to be send
 - Create an unsigned transaction with the input boxes found and output boxes for the payment recipient
 - Sign the transaction